Government 2: Oversight

 The audit arm of the government is another source of oversight that an official could disagree with.
 The ability to respond to its charges would be built into the system.
 If the responses passed muster, the case would be closed.
 If not, there could be appeals to a review board, and eventually the legal system.
 As in the example box, I’d see this as a process with limits.

 Recalls are the most far-reaching form of oversight, and the ability to contest them the most dangerous to the health of the system.
 Contesting a recall should be a last resort and something that’s applied only in exceptional cases.
 Normally, if an official felt a recall was unjustified, they should make that case during the unelection and leave the decision to voters.
 However, for the exceptional case, officials could contest a recall if they had a clear, fact-based justification for why it had no valid basis.
-It would then go to a review board or legal panel composed of people with the necessary specialized expertise, chosen by the opposing sides as discussed earlier.
+It would then go to reviewers or a legal panel with the necessary specialized expertise, chosen by the opposing sides as discussed earlier.

-The biggest difference to an ordinary pool of experts is that potential conflicts of interest should be much more closely scrutinized.
-Neither should more nebulous loyalties be forgotten.
+The biggest difference between those reviewers and others is that potential conflicts of interest would have to be minutely scrutinized.
+More nebulous loyalties should be considered as well in this case.
 The tendency to excuse the behavior of colleagues is very strong and it’s one of the biggest problems with oversight of government by government.
 As with any process involving a balance of rights, ensuring the independence of the arbiters is essential.

 To provide an additional dose of independence, a second review track could be composed of a more diffuse pool of people with less but still adequate expertise, along the same lines as selectors who determine the eligibility of candidates for office.
 A matter as serious as contesting a recall should use both tracks at once, and be resolved in favor of the official only if both agreed.